August 7, 2019Five Areas Where Intelligent Data Virtualization Gives Retailers a Competitive Edge

 A global chemical producer was looking to give over 15,000 employees access to business data that was centralized, organized and accurate.
 The company generated petabytes of data that was getting siloed in disparate databases.
 BI tool users wishing to analyze data across multiple sources were forced to download copies of data and create their own local databases.
 The result was millions of downloads annually into local storage.
 The company needed a way for employees to work with disparate data sets, minimize extracts from central data repositories to local machines and optimize the quality and accuracy of data.

 AtScale was implemented to connect disparate data together and model that data into virtual cubes that employees could connect to using their preferred BI tool.
 Employees could now find trusted data in a central, globally-accessible location.
-AtScale’s A3 was able to connect disparate data in a data lake to form virtual cubes created a single source of truth that could be used online by employees globally.
+AtScale’s A3 was able to connect disparate data in a data lake to form virtual cubes created a single source of truth (SSOT) that could be used online by employees globally.
 AtScale has driven huge efficiencies and has eliminated millions of redundant, divergent copies of data.
 The near elimination of database extracts greatly reduced security threats related to the copying and storing data on local networks and computers.

 Creating a Shared Data Intellect

 All cloud migration efforts must serve business drivers such as reducing costs or increasing revenue.
 It can be easy to become distracted by the short-term technical benefits of cloud solutions, but to accept such distraction would inevitably cause the enterprise to stop short of realizing the ultimate benefits of the cloud.